aprave/Map-Reduce-based-Hierarchical-Clustering/Readme.md

 ## 6. Release Planning:

 Release #1 (due by Week 2):
-File Data Set Generation  : For this project, files contain 32 or 64 bit random numbers – each represents a chunk of data.
+File Data Set Generation  : For this project, files contain 32 or 64 bit integers – each represents a chunk of data.

 For example, file A = { 1203, 402392, 2300, 23, 102393822, …. }
              file B = { 32393000, 103032923, 29393, 123002, 123, 2300, … }